 Stoke Travel Oktoberfest Reviews

 When we were searching for affordable Oktoberfest accommodation, Stoke Travel seemed like a good option, but we couldn’t find many reviews.
-So here’s a brief Stoke Travel Oktoberfest review from our experience, which was a really fun time and we can now totally recommend it.
+So here’s a brief Stoke Travel Oktoberfest review from our experience, which was a really fun time, and we can now totally recommend it.
 Just know what you’re getting yourself into beforehand.

 The camping equipment Stoke uses is mostly of good quality.
 From our experience, sleeping bags were very clean (like new) and warm.
 Their tents completely kept the rain out during the one night we got rained on.
 Some of the air mattresses were a bit leaky.
 But they had plenty.
 So when we found that one of our air mattresses wasn’t holding its air, we were easily able to exchange it for a good air mattress that didn’t leak.